Fmstrat/diy-ipmi/README.md

 If you're not getting video, here are some troubleshooting methods:

+First make sure the `INP` field in `/etc/ipmi.conf` is set to the right input.
+Input 0 is usually Composite, and Input 1 is usually S-Video.

 Connect a source and test to see if it's working.
-(Input 0 is usually Composite, and Input 1 is usually S-Video)
 ```
 apt-get install mencoder
 mencoder tv:// -tv driver=v4l2:norm=NTSC:device=/dev/video0:input=1:fps=5 -nosound -ovc copy -o test.avi